Modelling and Parameter Estimation for Discretely Observed Fractional Iterated Ornstein--Uhlenbeck Processes: Abstract

 \section{Abstract}

-We extend the theoretical results for any FOU$(p)$ processes for the case in which the Hurst parameter is less than $1/2$ and we show theoretically and by simulations that under some conditions on $T$ and the sample size $n$ it is possible to obtain consistent estimators of the parameters when the process is observed in a discretized and equispaced interval $[0,T]$.
-Also we will show that the FOU$(p)$ processes can be used to model a wide range of time series varying from short range dependence to large range dependence with similar results as the ARMA or ARFIMA models, and in several cases outperforms those.
+In this work we present how to model an observed time series by a FOU$(p)$ process.
+We will show that the FOU$(p)$ processes can be used to model a wide range of time series varying from short range dependence to long range dependence, with performance similar to the ARMA or ARFIMA models and in several cases outperforming them.
+Also, we extend the theoretical results for any FOU$(p)$ processes for the case in which the Hurst parameter is less than $1/2$ and we show theoretically and by simulations that under some conditions on $T$ and the sample size $n$ it is possible to obtain consistent estimators of the parameters when the process is observed in a discretized and equispaced interval $[0,T]$.
 Lastly, we give a way to obtain explicit formulas for the auto-covariance function for any FOU$(p)$ and we present an application for FOU$(2)$ and FOU$(3)$.

 \textbf{Keywords: } fractional Brownian motion, fractional Ornstein-Uhlenbeck process, long memory processes.
 AMS: 62M10